 Get outside and explore at Brooklyn’s al fresco Bushwick Collective, New York City’s largest outdoor art gallery.
 Spreading from Troutman Street and Saint Nicholas Avenue you’ll stumble upon 10+ blocks of creative yet nonpolitical works from global street artists, many of whom now live in NYC.
 If you’re visiting during summer, don’t miss the 3-day Bushwick Open Studios event where you can watch street artists at work, see offbeat performances and get inside typically closed art spaces.

 Along with street art Bushwick features German beer history, historic architecture, Latin eats and an artisanal eats scene that can’t be beat.
-To immerse yourself in all this colorful neighborhood has to offer book a Bushwick Beer, Bites & Street Art #InstaWalk.

 4. Bowery Mural